 The first question I always get asked when I tell people my favourite place to visit is Sydney, is “But isn’t Australia really expensive?”
 The short answer is no; it doesn’t have to be.
 While there are unavoidable expenses that can be hefty (such as flights), there are also many ways to save money whilst over there and still have a great Sydney budget trip.
 On top of this wages are higher over there so if you’re working over there on a working holiday Visa, the costs don’t seem so high.
-For more information about working holidays in Sydney check out this post by Around the world with her.
 Below I have highlighted my best tips on how to travel Sydney on a budget.

 *Disclosure* This post may contain affiliate links.
 This means when you buy through the link, the Travel Fairies will receive a small commission at no extra cost to yourself.

-As I wrote in my study abroad post which you can find here, when I was at university I lived in Australia for 6 months.
+As I wrote in my study abroad post, when I was at university I lived in Australia for 6 months.
 Whilst there, I traveled around a fair bit but my main base and host university was in Sydney.
 I studied at Western Sydney University which is in Richmond, one of the furthest western suburbs of Sydney.
 This meant that to get into the main city area I had to take an hour and a half train journey.
-(I didn’t realise how big Sydney actually was when I applied to Western Sydney University.)
+I didn’t realise quite how big Sydney actually was when I applied to Western Sydney University!

 Luckily for me, public transport in Australia is actually very affordable.
 In England, for an hour and a half train journey, you’re looking at at least £30 (maybe a little cheaper if you find a really good discount) and even more to go into a major city like London.
 Whereas Richmond to Central Station is less than $5!
 That’s currently about £2.80!
 Where I live, a 5-minute train ride to the next stop alone costs £2.60.
 Those prices are just ridiculous to me!

-Sydney also has similarly cheap transport by bus, train, tram or ferry around the CBD and into the suburbs.
+Sydney also has similarly cheap transport by bus, train, tram or ferry around the central business district and into the suburbs.
 The only transport that is a bit more is the airport line.
 Be aware that you’ll pay a higher fare if you plan to take public transport when you arrive there.
-It is, however, possible to walk to the next closest train station avoiding this fee, even with luggage as it’s not too far, which means you avoid this fee.
+It is, however, possible to walk to the next closest train station even with luggage as it’s not too far, which means you avoid this fee.

 On top of these already low prices, Sydney also offers the Opal card.
 These are pretty much the same as the London Oyster cards and cover all of Sydney and most of the surrounding areas.
 All the way from the beach to the mountains.
 They are the cheapest and most convenient way of using public transport.
 Really the perfect way to travel Sydney on a budget.